GovReady/continuous-ato-kit/README.md

 	      }
 	    }

 The build phase contains typical Jenkins build instructions.
-In this case, we install the target application's Python package dependencies.
+In this case, we install the target application’s Python package dependencies.

 	    stage('Test App') {
 	      steps {
 	        sh './manage.py test 2>&1 | tee /tmp/pytestresults.txt'

-The test stage runs the target application's tests (unit tests, integration tests, etc.).
+The test stage runs the target application’s tests (unit tests, integration tests, etc.).
 The Unix `tee` command is used to save the test results to a temporary file while also retaining the console output that is fed to Jenkins.

 	        withCredentials([
 	        	string(credentialsId: 'govready_q_api_url', variable: 'Q_API_URL'),